 - Busou Renkin has Kazuki, Tokiko and Captain Bravo eating at a burger joint with Papillion.

-- In one episode of 009-1, the title Agent 009-1 Mylene Hoffman was being hunted by a highly skilled hitman who only worked during the day, and refused to fight her at night.
-So for several days they both tried (and failed) to kill each other during the day, and acted civil towards each other at night, even having drinks and going out on at least one dinner date.
+- In one episode of 009-1, the title Agent 009-1 Mylene Hoffman is being hunted by a highly skilled hitman who only works during the day, and refuses to fight her at night.
+So for several days they both try (and fail) to kill each other during the day, and act civil towards each other at night, even having drinks and going out on at least one dinner date.
 On the last night, after another long day of trying to kill each other, Mylene even invites him to her room and has sex with him.
 She is eventually able to kill him in their next fight.

 - Death Note: May as well call this trope "Tennis with Kira".
 (Though L does it to test Light and vice versa; the intensity of the match is nothing compared to the mental tennis required to follow the I Know You Know I Know.)